okonomichiyaki/supercat/08-mobilization.md

 ✦ Are any loyal buildings controlled by a rival?

 - Can bot change control by moving?
-	- Move to change control (Check Movement Doctrine)
+	- Move to change control (Check "Movement Doctrine")
 	- Prefer:
 		- Take control if possible
 		- Neutralize control